Ludium-Official/redacted-hackathon/README.md

 # [Ludium] Web3 Builder Matching System

 ## Overview
-Ludium is a Web3 builder commutunity in Korea that provides career opportunities for builders through educaiton, contents, bounties, and grants.
+Ludium is a Web3 builder commutunity in Korea that **provides career opportunities for builders** through educaiton, contents, bounties, and grants.
 In Web3 industry, hackathons serve as a great segway to onbaord new talents.
 However, from the beginner's perspective, it is hard to find a team, recieve feedbacks, and wait for the prize settlemtent.
-Ludium offers a AI based Web3 builder matching system that analyze the builder's skill set, assign teams, judge reulsts and settle payment through autnomous system.
+Ludium offers an **AI based Web3 builder matching system** that analyze the builder's skill set, assign teams, judge reulsts and settle payment through autnomous system.

 ## Problem
 ![Problem](https://github.com/Ludium-Official/redacted-hackathon/blob/main/images/problem.png?raw=true)